What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 Q3: Which types of Configuration Items should be prioritized for tracking?

 Start with CIs that directly impact service delivery: key servers, core applications, databases, network devices, business-critical documentation, and relevant personnel roles.
 Tracking these first ensures operational continuity and supports compliance.
+As your CMDB matures, you can extend tracking to supporting CIs like middleware, virtual dependencies, and facility records.

 Q4: How do Configuration Items support change management and incident resolution?

 CIs make dependencies visible.
 Before making a change, teams can analyze affected CIs to prevent disruptions.
 During incidents, CI relationships help identify root causes quickly, which reduces downtime and improves overall service reliability.
+Virima’s change impact analysis shows downstream CI impact before a change is approved, so teams move faster and act safely.

 Q5: What tools can help maintain up-to-date configuration item records?